phoswald/sample-markdown/sample.md

 a | b | c
 1 | 2 | 3

-Inline <u><abbr title="Hypertext Markup Language">HTML</abbr></u> works in Eclipse, VS Code and showdownjs, but __not__ in GitHub, markdownlivepreview and dillinger.
+Inline <u><abbr title="Hypertext Markup Language">HTML</abbr></u> works in Eclipse, VS Code, marked and showdownjs, but __not__ in GitHub, markdownlivepreview and dillinger.

 # Corner Cases

 ## Lists and paragraphs

-Lists immediately following a paragraph work in GitHub, VS Code, Eclipse, dillinger and showdownjs, but __not__ in markdownlivepreview.
+Lists immediately following a paragraph work in GitHub, VS Code, Eclipse, marked, dillinger and showdownjs, but __not__ in markdownlivepreview.
 Remember that a paragraph should always be surrounded by empty lines.
 - apples
 - oranges